L-Meryem/cloaked-encounters-v2/README.md

   - [ ] Writing my **contributions** guidelines
   - [ ] Establishing a **code of conduct**

+## Roadmap
+- [ ] Copy tables from blogs and posts
+- [ ] Your own tables/chains/seeds available offline
+- [ ] Collab mode, invite people to build a table together (reddit r/100) no login required
+- [ ] API to access all the shared tables
+- [ ] Drag row(s) from a table to another

 ## Tech stack

 <p align="center">